Understanding The Critical Role Of CPR In Saving Lives During Water-Related Emergencies

 As a lifeguard instructor or pool instructor, you can educate the local community about do’s and don’ts around water bodies.
 Your knowledge can greatly help humankind.

 These are just a handful of reasons why you might choose to upgrade your career to a lifeguard instructor.
-As pointed out many times, this profession requires a lot of responsibility on your part and immense leadership skills.
+As pointed out many times, this profession requires a lot of responsibility and immense leadership skills.
 In addition, this is a noble profession that helps in saving lives.

 If you want to upgrade your career from lifeguard chair to lifeguard instructor, contact West Coast Water Safety.
 West Coast Water Safety has some of Australia’s most experienced first-aid, water-safety, and event-safety personnel.
 Professional lifeguards, pool instructors, beach inspectors, helicopter rescue crews, paramedics, firefighters, nurses, and even a former Bondi lifeguard make up their team.